 In Electric Dragon 80.000v (2001) directed by Ishii Sogo, this movie does just that.
 It reinvents the wheel by combining folklore and rock and roll we know of to form a devil child action movie bursting with new electric energy.
 This is the super hero movie you’ve never heard of.

-Electric Dragon 80.000v is about Dragon Eye Morrison, a local pet detective who lives by himself in the streets of Tokyo, played by the Tadanobu Asano who acted as one of the bad guys in the Thor movies.
-He is an ex boxer champion who took the boot from competition because of his anger management issues and now straps himself to an electric chair thing to control his impulses.
-Similarly, his arch rival the Thunder Buddha, also feels the need to inflict pain on himself with his electrical know-how to harness his ever increasing energy, using DIY weaponry to zap himself to feel good.
-One day he sets out to wreck havoc on a missing lizard, who little does he know will lead to his ultimate match.
-The movie becomes a cat and mouse game to see who will have the highest voltage in all of Tokyo.
+Electric Dragon 80.000v is about Dragon Eye Morrison, a local pet detective who lives by himself in the streets of Tokyo, played by the Tadanobu Asano (Thor).
+He is an ex boxer champion who took the boot because of his anger management issues and now straps himself to an electric chair thing to control his anger.
+Similarly, his arch rival, the Thunder Buddha, also feels the need to hurt himself with his electrical DIY know-how to control his ever increasing energy.
+When a missing lizard is one day hijacked by the Thunder Buddha, who little does he know is Dragon Eye’s lifeblood (literally) the movie will become a cat and mouse game to see who will have the highest voltage in all of Tokyo.

-The two feel like society has prevented them from expressing their innermost thoughts.
-Between fighting criminals and working, there is no other purpose in life for Dragon Eye and Electric Buddha, who both happen to be very bored and very angry.
-What sets them apart in the movie is only their seemingly raw power that they can draw from the power lines in the city.
-The Electric Buddha sees society unfit for his vision of perfection, or maybe he feels like he can’t meet the expectations he places upon himself.
-You know Dragon Eye is a good guy who is capable of achieving more in life.
-But only some can understand the struggle of living up to the past and the amount of weight it holds for goals that become undone due to differences from what is to be expected from the mainstream.
+Between fighting criminals and working, there is no other purpose in life for Dragon Eye and Electric Buddha, who both happen to be bored and very angry.
+The Electric Buddha sees society unfit for his vision of perfection.
+And you know Dragon Eye is a good guy who is capable of achieving more in life but just does not know how to get about.
+The city as an urban jungle empty of love.
+Only some can understand the struggle of living up to the past and the amount of weight it can hold by the expectations of an older society who deem their differences as a bad thing.

 Simply put, Electric Dragon 80.000v is about the rivalry between two powerful men.
-But it is not a heroic super hero movie in any way.
-It is an intense brotherly film in which love is felt deeply rather than affectionately.
-Sometimes a man doesn’t need Earthly comforts.
-They must push one another to physical limits in order to reach the spiritual enlightenment that one has to attain.
-Pain is enough to keep some on their toes.
-That’s the only way they can climb higher up the ladder.
-Others like to wait on the other side of the ladder just to enjoy the world burn down to the ground.
-The Electric Buddha to Dragon Eye is what the Joker is to Batman.
-It is absolute savagery.
-It should be illegal at how much damn electricity is in this movie.
+It is not a heroic movie in any way.
+It is an intense film in which love is felt deeply rather than affectionately.
+One must push another past physical limits in order to reach the enlightenment they deserve.
+Some need pain to climb higher while others like to wait on the other side to watch the world burn.
+Dragon Eye to the Electric Buddha is what Batman is to the Joker.
+It should be illegal at how much electricity is in this movie.
 This movie is worth more than 80.000 volts of electricity.
 It’s 55 minute run time will be over before you know it.

 “The dragon.
 A mythological creature?
 No. It exists — inside us.”